 Saint Luna Moonshine Celebrates Pride Month with Specialty Cocktails & Activations Nationwide

-A gay and trans owned moonshine, Saint Luna, is announcing its partnership with venues across the country to celebrate Pride Month with speciality cocktails.NEW YORK, UNITED STATES, June 5, 2024 /EINPresswire.com/ -- Saint Luna, a gay and trans owned moonshine, is proud to announce its partnership with select venues across the country to feature specialty cocktails throughout the month of June in celebration of Pride Month.
+Saint Luna, a gay and trans owned moonshine, is celebrating Pride month by partnering up with select venues across the country to feature specialty cocktails.NEW YORK, NEW YORK, UNITED STATES, June 7, 2024 /EINPresswire.com/ -- Saint Luna, a gay and trans owned moonshine, is proud to announce its partnership with select venues across the country to feature specialty cocktails throughout the month of June in celebration of Pride Month.

 In collaboration with renowned establishments such as Loews Hotel in Philadelphia, The Allegory in Washington, DC, and Little Rascal in Greenpoint Brooklyn, Saint Luna will offer unique and creative cocktails that highlight the versatility and craftsmanship of its spirit.
 Saint Luna will also be featured at other select venues across the nation, including Bottled at The Ocean Resorts in Atlantic City, Five Tastes in Jersey City, and Smith & Mills in NYC.